conan-io/docs/examples/runners/docker/basic.rst

     $ CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES

-Once the environment is ready, we are going to create create simple ``cmake_lib`` Conan template inside Docker using a runner.
-Let’s create the lib and a Dockerfile inside our project folder.
+Now we are going to create create simple ``cmake_lib`` Conan template to later run inside Docker using the runner feature.
+Let’s create the Conan package and a Dockerfile inside our project folder.

 .. code-block:: bash